CodeHavenX/MonoRepo/alpaca-scheduler/back-end/README.md

 ### Running the Server Application

 You can either run the server through gradle or through IntelliJ.

 To run through gradle, run the following command:
 ```bash
 ./gradlew :alpaca-scheduler:back-end:run
 ```
 or by using the main function in the [AlpacaSchedulerBackEnd.kt](src/main/kotlin/com/codehavenx/alpaca/backend/AlpacaSchedulerBackEnd.kt) file.

-If you get an error about `ALPACA_SUPABASE_URL` or `ALPACA_SUPABASE_KEY` being null, make sure you have set the environment variables correctly.
-You may need to restart your terminal or IntelliJ.
+If you get an error about `ALPACA_SUPABASE_URL` or `ALPACA_SUPABASE_KEY` being null, make sure the environment variables are set correctly.
+A restart of the terminal or IntelliJ may be required.

 Once the server is running, it will be available at `http://0.0.0.0:8282`.